Rodney Rogers: Professional career

-Rogers was drafted #9 by the Denver Nuggets in the 1993 NBA Draft and spent his rookie year coming off the bench for a team which was the first 8th-seeded team in NBA Playoffs history to beat a first-seeded team, the Seattle SuperSonics.
+Rogers was drafted with the 9th pick by the Denver Nuggets in the 1993 NBA draft and spent his rookie year coming off the bench for a team which was the first 8th-seeded team in NBA playoffs history to beat a first-seeded team, the Seattle SuperSonics.
 Rogers had one significant game in his rookie year, against the Utah Jazz on February 8, 1994.
 Near the end of the game, Rogers hit three 3-pointers in a span of nine seconds to bring the Nuggets from a 94–86 deficit to a 95–94 lead.
 However, Jeff Malone hit a jumper with 12 seconds remaining to give the Jazz the 96–95 win.

 Rogers became a starter his second season, in large part due to frequent injuries suffered by LaPhonso Ellis.
 On March 10, 1995, Rogers grabbed a career-high 21 rebounds, scored 19 points, and recorded 8 assists during a 99–88 win over the Detroit Pistons.
 On June 28, Rogers was traded to the Los Angeles Clippers, with draft rights to guard Brent Barry, for the draft rights to forward Antonio McDyess and guard Randy Woods.
 He spent four years with the Clippers.

 Rogers signed with the Phoenix Suns in 1999.
 He averaged 13.8 points per game coming off the bench and won the NBA Sixth Man of the Year Award in 2000.
 The Suns entered the playoffs that year, but lost to the eventual champion Los Angeles Lakers.
-Rogers remained with the Suns until February 2002, when he was traded to the Boston Celtics for Joe Johnson.
+Rogers remained with the Suns until February 2002, when he was traded to the Boston Celtics alongside Tony Delk for Milt Palacio, Randy Brown, Joe Johnson and a 2002 first-round draft pick.

 Rogers signed with the New Jersey Nets as a free agent on August 14, 2002.
 During his first year with the Nets he averaged 7 points per game coming off the bench.
 The high point of his season was during a playoff game against the Milwaukee Bucks on April 24, 2003.
 After missing two free throws, Rogers came back on the next possession to hit the game-winning shot.
 The Nets won that series and went on to make the NBA Finals, where they lost to the San Antonio Spurs.
 Rogers saw more playing time the next year, mainly due to some frontcourt injuries.

 He signed with the New Orleans Hornets on August 3, 2004.
 He was injured for much of the early part of that season, but eventually became a team starter.
 On February 24, 2005, Rogers was traded to the Philadelphia 76ers, along with injured forward Jamal Mashburn, for also-injured forward Glenn Robinson.
 He was primarily used as a backup forward for the 76ers.